eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 These tools include scripts to help with the conversion from a classic plugin to an iframe plugin.

 At present this repo contains starter files and libraries, but does not provide automation scripts.
+Rather, the conversion process is manual.
+The section below provides step-by-step instructions.

 ## Converting a Plugin

-That would be ideal, if only it worked; for now, we need to do this by hand:

 ### Adjust kbase-ui’s plugin configuration to enable this plugin